-I use a lot more lemon juice than most people.
+I use a lot more lemon juice than you might think necessary.
 Most recipes call for just a couple tablespoons, which leads to a thick, bland, gritty paste instead of a zesty, tangy, smooth spread.
-Since it's served with pita bread or lawasha, hummus has got to be super flavorful to stand up to all those basic carbs.
+Since it's served with pita bread or lawasha, hummus has got to be super flavorful to stand out.

 I also use a bit more tahini than you might think.
 The tahini balances the tartness of the lemons and gives the chickpeas a lot more earthiness.
 A good amount of tahini and lemon juice make this hummus very dynamic and balanced.

 I don't use a ton of garlic, just a medium clove, maybe two if you really love garlic.
 Extra garlic is not the way to make your hummus more flavorful.
 You don't want it to actually taste garlicky, but to have a subtle note of garlic.